Last updated: 5 May, 2022

 Wedding and engagement rings are some of our most treasured possessions.
-Often these are extremely expensive, or hold sentimental value having been handed down from previous generations.
+They are often extremely expensive and sometimes they have great sentimental value, having been handed down from previous generations.
 Whatever the reason, losing or damaging your wedding ring can be emotionally stressful.

 Wedding insurance usually only covers rings exchanged at the wedding ceremony.
-If you want to insure your engagement ring, you should consider contents insurance.
+If you also want to get cover for your engagement ring, consider adding it to your contents insurance.

-When insuring your wedding ring it’s important to make sure to insure them for their most current market value.
-This is especially true, if you’ve been married for a while.
-That’s because the value of precious metals like gold, or stones like diamonds can increase over time.
+When insuring your wedding and engagement rings, make sure they’re insured at their current market value.
+This is especially true if you’ve been married for a while, because the value of precious metals like gold and stones like diamonds can increase over time.

 Many insurance providers also don't cover items that you regularly take outside your home as part of your contents insurance.
 Some may cover them as an optional add-on known as personal possession insurance, so check your policy documents to ensure you’ll be covered when you’re out and about.